Dizotoff/dizotoff.github.io/content/blog/SaaSPartI/index.md

 I decided that it's time for me to ship a product.
 There are several reasons for that:

 - Reason 1.
 SaaS is cool.
-I want to have one.
+I want to have one -
   The lightweight method of shipping digital web apps is just awesome.
 I can create an app and people can run it without any downloading or installation.

 - Reason 2.
-Develop my skillset
+Develop my skillset -
   For this project, I'm going to pick a new language for me - Typescript.
-Also, I'll go with a full custom bundler configuration.
-Not really for the sake of challenge, but scalability.
+Also, I'm planning to learn project management.

 - Reason 3.
-Develop my portfolio
+Develop my portfolio -
   Currently, I have only a couple of portfolio projects on GitHub, but almost nothing with real users or done with a real purpose in mind.
 It was basically just to develop my skills and show off.

 With this in mind, I can't really fail if my project won't succeed in terms of real users, because I'll develop my skillset and portfolio in the end.
 It is a win-win situation.
 Also, by putting everything here in the blog and on twitter, by sharing everything I learned with others, I'm making a contribution to other learners/developers/seekers because I open the doors to share the process of learning, not only the final product.